Research Interests

 Machine learning (ML) is widely used in a variety of fields where there are rich data sets.
 Its goal is to allow the data to “speak for itself” using minimal input or assumptions.

 My research interest in ML is mostly in the domain of reinforcement learning (RL) and more specifically on risk-aware RL.
 When agents aim to optimize a criterion, while limiting risks, they are solving a stochastic control problem, since the future dynamics are unknown, and your actions affect it an unknown manner.
-One approach is to assume general models (such as controlled stochastic differential equations) that you then attempt to solve using methods of stochastic analysis and control/stopping.
-Another, model agnostic, approach which is somewhat model free is act on the system and see how it reacts, then use the reaction to update what you believe is optimal.
-This is the essence of RL, and it aims to find optimal actions in a model-agnostic manner.
-My interests lie in tying together stochastic analysis methods with ideas from reinforcement learning that lead to results which are robust and interpretable.
+One approach is to make model assumptions, such as dynamics are governed by controlled stochastic differential equations, that you then solve using methods of stochastic analysis and techniques from optimal stochastic control and stopping.

 Traditionally, RL aims to optimize criterion that are expected discounted rewards and controlling for risk is done in ad-hoc manner.
 Rather, I am interested in making use of the notion of time-consistent dynamic risk measures that from the outset lead to optimal policies that are time-consistent and explicitly incorporate risk into the criterion.

 Algorithmic trading generally refers to the automatic trading of assets using a predefined set of rules.
 These rules can be motivated by financial insights, and/or mathematical and statistical analysis of assets.
 Price, order-flow, and posted liquidity are often factors in determining how to trade.
-When decisions are made at ultra-fast time scales, and mostly rely on technological advantages, the strategies are referred to as high-frequency trading strategies.
+When decisions are made at ultra-fast time scales, and mostly rely

+My research in this arena has focused on the application of stochastic control and reinforcement learning techniques to pose and solve a variety of algorithmic and high-frequency trading problems.
 One example is how to incorporate both limit and market orders into optimal execution problems to reduce the total execution cost.
 These problems lead to interesting combined optimal stopping and control problems.